 The Company issued 10,125,000 shares of common stock to the Non-Convertible Lenders pursuant to the Eighth Amendment and, on January 14, 2011, filed a registration statement on Form S-3 with the SEC related to the registration of the offer and sale of such shares by the Non-Convertible Lenders (the "Resale Registration Statement").
 The Resale Registration Statement was amended by the Company on January 31, 2011 and declared effective by the SEC on February 2, 2011.
 On December 22, 2010, 2,531,250 of such shares were available for sale or transfer.
-An additional 2,531,250 of such shares will be available for sale or transfer.
 An additional 2,531,250 of such shares will be available for sale or transfer at any time following each of March 22, 2011 and June 20, 2011.
 The remaining 2,531,250 of such shares will be available for sale or transfer at any time following September 18, 2011.
 In addition, the Company is submitting a proposal to its stockholders in this Proxy Statement that will permit Scorpion to convert its Loans directly into common stock.
-For a description of such space See Proposal 5-Approval to permit the direct issuance of common stock with full voting rights upon conversion of certain outstanding debt beginning on page 58 of this Proxy Statement.
+For a description of such proposal, please see Proposal 5-Approval to permit the direct issuance of common stock with full voting rights upon conversion of certain outstanding debt beginning on page 58 of this Proxy Statement.